The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 A:

 Hip is in the eye of the beholder, but generally speaking, music lovers are hip — and they’re in heaven in downtown Nashville.
 The historic Ryman Auditorium, reverently referred to as the Mother Church of country music, hosts hundreds of intimate live performances every year, including an annual autumn residency with Jason Isbell and New Year’s Eve with Old Crow Medicine Show.
 A block away, the National Museum of African American Music welcomes guests for a fascinating trip through the rich history of Black music in the United States.
 But numerous neighborhoods across the city are hip, too — particularly East Nashville.
-Check out the Basement East (which was rebuilt after the deadly 2020 tornado and the pandemic era) for live music and Grimey’s New and Preloved Music for an amazing selection of records, CDs, and tapes in every genre.
+Check out The Basement East (which was rebuilt after the deadly 2020 tornado and the pandemic era) for live music and Grimey’s New and Preloved Music for an amazing selection of records, CDs, and tapes in every genre.

 Side-by-side three-story brownstones in the Germantown neighborhood of Nashville, Tennessee.